slyval/guidelines/Guidelines/REST API Guidelines.md

 ### Methods
 As explained in the "endpoints" section, only nouns must be used when creating an endpoint.
-One of the main mistakes thatr
+One of the main mistakes that are made when designing REST APIs is to used a verb to indicate an action to be performed against a resource.
+The following are wrong examples of endpoints:

+    /getOrders
+    /getOrders

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODgwMTE2NDgsMTk2MDcyNzAwNCwxMT
-U3MzUxNTAyXX0=
+eyJoaXN0b3J5IjpbMjAwMDU3NDc4NCwxOTYwNzI3MDA0LDExNT
+czNTE1MDJdfQ==
 -->